What's The Difference Between Pesto And Salsa Verde?

 Soak the capers in cold water for 10 minutes to remove excess brininess, and dry with paper towels.

-Add the capers, along with the lemon juice, garlic, anchovies, and parsley, to a food processor and pulse until you reach your preferred consistency.
-We like to keep our salsa chunky, but follow your own preferences.
+Add the capers, lemon juice, garlic, anchovies, and parsley to a food processor and pulse until you reach your preferred consistency.
+We like our salsa chunky but follow your preferences.

 Transfer everything to a mixing bowl and slowly stream in the olive oil, stirring constantly.